HarriWxy/PolicyFlow_srb/README.md

 In the main branch, we provide training scripts for: **IsaacLab environments** (currently among the most widely used robotics simulation frameworks), **MultiGoal** and **Gym environments**, where the scripts serve as clear examples for users who wish to register and train their own custom environments.

-In the [mujoco_playground](xxx) branch, we additionally include example scripts for training agents in the MuJoCo Playground benchmark environments.

 These scripts are intended to be lightweight, easy to read, and helpful for users who want to quickly adapt our algorithms to their own tasks.

 ---